-This diversity should be and is being celebrated across the blockchain.
+And this diversity inherent in our metaverse-centered culture should be and is being celebrated across the blockchain.
 Whether by way of a large-scale profile picture (PFP) collection or through the endeavors of a digital autonomous organization (DAO), artists of all backgrounds, creeds, and colors are being given their flowers in Web3.

-So to further shine a light on diversity in the NFT space, here are a few projects leading the pack.
+So to further shine a light on diversity in the NFT space, here are a few projects and communities leading the pack.

 In the case of the 400 Drums NFT collection, a group of developers teamed up with Goddard of Saulteau First Nation, David Fierro of the Westbank First Nation, and Rian Bevan of the Rainbow Tribe to create a set of tokens based on one-of-a-kind Indigenous drums that have been handcrafted by Fierro for over 20 years.
 The collection is said to be a journey to connect digital spaces to real places, teachings, and art and to build a renewable future for generations to come.

 Every year, artists journey to Akumal (a small village in Mexico’s Yucatan peninsula region) to decorate the town’s walls with paintings.
-In an effort to bring this longstanding cultural event into Web3, Third Rail Art, a street-art NFT platform sponsored an NFT collection to bring Akumal art to the blockchain with NFT 4 GOOD.
+In an effort to bring this longstanding cultural event into Web3, street-art NFT platform Third Rail Art sponsored an NFT collection to bring Akumal art to the blockchain with NFT 4 GOOD.

-With NFT 4 GOOD, Third Rail created animated digital versions of 18 murals painted during the Akumal festival.
-Each of these 18 pieces is available for sale as a limited edition minted on the Polygon blockchain.
-Although potential collectors are not able to purchase these NFTs with crypto (local currency only), the NFT 4 GOOD collection is undoubtedly a unique and significant endeavor that illustrates how art and NFTs can shape the future of underserved regions like Akumal.
+With NFT 4 GOOD, Third Rail created animated digital versions of 18 murals painted during the Akumal festival to be sold as limited edition NFTs minted on the Polygon blockchain.
+This unique collection is undoubtedly one of the most significant community-based endeavors that illustrate how art and NFTs can shape the future of underserved regions like Akumal.